smithy-lang/smithy-python/README.md

 Pants provides a number of python commands it calls goals, documented [here](https://www.pantsbuild.org/docs/python-goals).
 In short:

-* `./pants fmt ::` - This will run our formatters on all of the python library code.
-Use this before you make a commit.
+* `./pants fmt ::` - This will run our formatters on all the python library code.
+Use `fix` instead of this, since it runs all the formatters AND fixers.
+*  `./pants fix ::` - This will run the formatters/fixers on python library
+   code, and apply the changes.
+Use this before making commits.
-* `./pants lint ::` - This will run our linters on all of the python library code.
-You should also use this before you make a commit, and particularly before you make a pull request.
+* `./pants lint ::` - This will run our formatters/fixers/linters on all the
+  python library code.
+You should also use this before you make commits, and particularly before you make a pull request.
+It will not apply formatting or fixes for you.
-* `./pants check ::` - This will run mypy on all of the python library code.
+* `./pants check ::` - This will run mypy on all the python library code.
   This should be used regularly, and must pass for any pull request.
-* `./pants test ::` - This will run all of the tests written for the python library code.
+* `./pants test ::` - This will run all the tests written for the python library code.
 Use this as often as you'd run pytest or any other testing tool.
 Under the hood, we are using pytest.